Batoch/ca-pa2/README.md

 ### fp12_int() (20 points)

 - Any fractional part is dropped when `fp12`-type values are converted to integers.
 This is same as rounding into the integer using the round-toward-zero mode.
+- If the value is too large to represent as an integer, it is converted to the smallest number in `int` (i.e., 0x80000000).
 - Both of -0.0 and +0.0 in `fp12` should be converted to the value 0 in `int`.
 - Convert +∞ and -∞ in `fp12` to the smallest number in `int` (i.e., 0x80000000).
 - +NaN and -NaN in `fp12` are also converted to the smallest number in `int` (i.e., 0x80000000).